utah-cs3550-fa25/assignments/hw3.md

 - Collect all the `Ingredient`s across all those `Step`s, in order (so that `Ingredient`s used by earlier `Step`s show up earlier)
 - Add up the amounts across steps
-- Except if those amounts have different units then we add up separate units separately
+- Except if those amounts have different units—then we add up separate units separately

 For example, consider the following three steps: